msmykx-intel/openvino/docs/OV_Runtime_UG/lowlatency_deprecated.md

    InferenceEngine::LowLatency(cnnNetwork);
    ```
-   **State naming rule:**  A name of a state is a concatenation of names: original `TensorIterator` operation, parameter of the body, and additional suffix `variable_` + `id` (0-base indexing, new indexing for each `TensorIterator`).
+   **State naming rule**:  A name of a state is a concatenation of names: original `TensorIterator` operation, parameter of the body, and additional suffix `variable_` + `id` (0-base indexing, new indexing for each `TensorIterator`).
 Use these rules to predict the name of the inserted state after the transformation is applied.
 For example:

    ```cpp
       // Precondition in ngraph::function.